 Research in psychology can be divided into two major categories:

 Qualitative research, on the other hand, is based on the assumption that human behaviour is far more complex than to be reduced to numbers.
 It is not as concerned with explaining human behaviour but more interested describing it.
-It recognises that there is still value in understanding people’s subjective experiences of particular phenomena.
+It recognizes that there is still value in understanding people’s subjective experiences of particular phenomena.

 Watch the video of the famous experiments called “The Boby Doll Experiments” conducted by Albert Bandura.